-Poor leadership can have some devastating effects on your team.
-That's because a leader is so much more than just a figurehead.
+Poor leadership has devastating effects on any team.
+Why?
+Because a leader is so much more than just a figurehead.

 Anyone who holds a position of authority has the responsibility to ensure all team members are working together towards a collective goal.
-This is why leaders are a valuable part of any business, because they are the ones who determine the pace and progress of work.
+Leaders are a valuable part of any business because they determine the pace and progress of work.

-But poor leadership is a huge liability.
-The actions of a poor leader lead not only to missed targets, but can also damage company culture.
+With that said, poor leadership is a huge liability.
+The actions of a poor leader lead not only to missed targets, but can destroy the entire culture of a company.

 6 Ways Poor Leadership Impacts Your Business